RULES – 108th Session

 The President shall take the presiding officer’s chair at the regularly or special scheduled hour for the meeting and call the members to order.

 The President shall preserve order and decide all questions of order and parliamentary procedure.
-An appeal from the President’s decision may be made by any Council Member if properly seconded, and the vote of two-thirds of the members present shall be necessary to overrule the President.
+An appeal from the President’s decision may be made by any Council Member if properly seconded, and the vote of a majority of the members present shall be necessary to overrule the President.

 The President shall determine which Council Member shall have the floor and shall confine the discussion to the question on the floor.